shux-lang/shux/README.md

 Run the `install_deps.sh` script to set up submodules, install OCaml, and install third-party libraries.

-This script is maintained on macOS 10.12 Sierra, although it will probably work on Ubuntu 14/16.x, macOS 10.10+, and Debian as well.
+This script is maintained on Ubuntu 15.04, although it will probably work on Ubuntu 14/16.x, macOS 10.10+, and Debian as well.

 Once you have the dependencies, just `cd` into the directory you want and `make`.